-Goals of this project include improving alluvial fan function and wet meadow/wetland health, mitigating fire impacts, stabilizing the degrading channel, improving water quality, and re-establishing and protecting riparian vegetation.
-Phase 1 - Structure installation, 2020 Working alongside an excavator to install sod/rock and sod/wood structures to slow erosion within Redondo creek, to elevate the incised … Continue reading Redondo Meadow
+Valles Caldera National Preserve, NM Goals of this project include improving alluvial fan function and wet meadow/wetland health, mitigating fire impacts, stabilizing the degrading channel, improving water quality, and re-establishing and protecting riparian vegetation.
+Funding for this work was provided by The Nature Conservancy and the New Mexico Department of Game and Fish, and was … Continue reading Redondo Meadow

 Planting 17,500 Coyote willow, 125 cottonwood and 30 Gooddings willow at the Huey WMA in 2020, near Artesia, NM.

 Phase 1, 2019 One of our biggest planting areas from 2019 below the iconic Shiprock formation.
 The cottonwood and willow are exploding with vigor, thanks in part to a beaver dam just downstream of this site.
 Photo taken 8/23/21.
 This massive revegetation project was completed in partnership with NM Department of Game and Fish and … Continue reading Canadian River: Mills Canyon

 Valle de Oro National Wildlife Refuge Cooperative Agreement I 2020 Planting cottonwood poles with 60 volunteers from the Albuquerque Wildlife Federation

 2017 Planting 1000 cottonwoods & Goodings willow, 15,000 coyote willow, 400 native forage plants & 12,000 saltgrass plugs at the Valle de Oro NWR

 2014 Removing non-native trees and creating a large cross vane in the Canada Ancha Arroyo in Diablo Canyon

 2014 The non-native trees have been removed and the trails along the Rio Grande are now more accessible